-- ❖ 170 multiple choice questions (20 sample, 150 real must answer approximately 110 - 115 of 150 correct to pass) - Scaled scoring 55 has typically been the passing score on scaled range of 25 to 75 - ❖ Pass rate is approximately 65% - ❖ 31⁄2 hours to complete (brief tutorial before exam) - Question pool for November 2013 was updated; all tests after May 2017 have new questions and new content outline
+- ❖ 170 multiple choice questions (20 sample, 150 real must answer approximately 110 - 115 of 150 correct to pass) - Scaled scoring 55 has typically been the passing score on scaled range of 25 to 75 - May 2022 exam will be the first administration of the exam under a new content outline.
+A new passing score will be developed using data.
+The exam scores will not be immediately available and will be provided to testers in late June.
+Pass rate is approximately 65% - ❖ 31⁄2 hours to complete (brief tutorial before exam)